Web Design 2000-2018

 • 3-D, embossed typography, ribbons, curls, and antique stamps.

 Realism in web design made designers draw every icon and object to the tiniest detail to make them as similar to real objects as possible.
 Textures, light, shadows, and colors added unique depth turning the web into a new reality.
-Apple’s backgrounds are one of the brightest examples of skeuomorphism of that time.
+Apple’s backgrounds are one of that time’s brightest examples of skeuomorphism.

 It is worth noting that it took designers a lot of time to shift from realism since they considered it a role model for web design.
 Don’t even try to count all the arguments on whether to follow or not to follow fashion trends, stick to realism or discover minimalism…they are countless!
 Yet progress is unstoppable.
-The first distinct characteristics of flat design became noticeable back in 2011 when Microsoft and Twitter attracted a lot of attention using card-based design.
-Simplicity, focus on solid colors, readable text, the minimum amount of lines and objects, and a lot of space couldn’t be left unnoticed.
+The first distinct characteristic of flat design became noticeable in 2011 when Microsoft and Twitter attracted much attention using card-based design.
+Simplicity, focus on solid colors, readable text, the minimum number of lines and objects, and much space couldn’t be left unnoticed.

-Minimalism was appealing to both designers and users who were now less distracted from the idea and content of websites.
-The look of the web changed in the same way as its textual component.
+Minimalism appealed to designers and users who were now more focused on the idea and content of websites.
+The look of the web changed similarly to its textual component.
 In the 90s, websites were content-focused and unappealing to users.
-From the beginning of 2000 to 2010, the emphasis was put on glossy elements that greatly distracted from the text.
+From the beginning of 2000 to 2010, the emphasis was put on glossy elements that greatly distracted the text.
 However, after skeuomorphism peaked, designers realized that usability is not one thing but a well-thought-out composition.

 Flat design polished the understanding of what should be highlighted in a good layout.
 This is the style in which typography is accentuated with simple visual elements.
 Websites don’t hurt your eye or distract users from target actions and look simple.